 Figure 7.
-Spectrograms of backscatter data at (top) 32 m, (middle) 80 m and (bottom) 160 m depth.
+Spectrograms of backscatter strength at (top) 32 m, (middle) 80 m and (bottom) 160 m depth.
+Note scale change for backscatter strength between upper, middle and lower panels.

 3.2 Migratory patterns

 To better characterize the annual migration patterns, the analysis was performed on several sub-sets of hourly backscatter strength data corresponding to the most evident 24 h and 12 h peaks of the spectrogram at the depths of 160, 80 and 32 m, representative of deep, intermediate and surface layers, respectively.
 All sub-sets were smoothed by using a centred three hours moving average for reducing the high frequency variations and the noise.